homelesshack/homelesshack/index.md

 *Suggestions?
 [Add an issue](https://github.com/homelesshack/homelesshack.github.io/issues) in GitHub*

-## Interested in homelessnes?
+## Interested in homelessness?
 Wondering about getting involved?
 Why not try this?

 If you get involved just to find out more about [homelessness](https://www.manchesterdigital.com/events/homelesshack) that would be great.
 If you would like to do more it doesn't really matter how much time you can spare or what skills and experience you can offer - there will be a team that would love to have your support and encouragement and you will probably learn something new.